 Trastevere meaning “across the Tiber”, the river flowing through Rome, is a beautiful area of cobbled, winding Medieval streets located on the west bank, south from the Vatican City.

-In the medieval period it was the centre for the important Jewish community. while in the 60’s and 70’s it’s unique character attracted artists and musicians.
+In the medieval period it was the centre for the important Jewish community while in the 60s and 70s its unique character attracted artists and musicians.
 Famous locals include film director Sergio Leone who grew up here and was in the same class at school as Ennio Morricone.

-On Sundays in Rome the only show in town seems to be the flea market in Trastevere which runs south from Porta Portese and starts at 7 in the morning and goes on till 12.30.
-Personally I can happily give it a miss as the stalls are full of tat and the occasional interesting piece of bric-a-brac you might come across on an antique stall will be ridiculously overpriced.
+On Sundays in Rome the only show in town seems to be the flea market in Trastevere which starts at 7 in the morning and goes on till 12.30.
+Start at Porta Portese and continue south.
+Personally I can happily give it a miss as the stalls are full of tat and the occasional interesting piece of bricabrac you might come across will be ridiculously overpriced.

 The focal point of the old Medieval area is Piazza Santa Maria di Trastevere and its beautiful church of the same name, one of the oldest in the city and home to a collection of beaufiful mosaics.

 Da Lucia (Intermedaiate A), 2/b Vicolo del Mattonato, Tel.
-06 580 3601 GEM ALERT!
+06 580 3601, GEM ALERT!

 Hidden away up a backstreet, not so far from the madding crowd, this is a favourite which I come back to every time I’m here.
 If you haven’t reserved you need to get here pretty soon after 12.30 when they open or you won’t get one of the coveted outdoor tables.

 To start I had the Antipasta della Casa, a dish of grilled peppers, aubergine, courgettes and olives(A).

 To follow, the Spaghetti alla Gricia, with pancetta and grated pecorino (A+) is truly excellent.